mshafer1/website/_Projects/TimeFocuser.md

 I chose to write a script using [AutoHotkey](http://www.autohotkey.com){:target="_blank"} to help me keep better track of my time.

-The basic concept is to use a `WinWaitActive` followed `WinWaitNotActive` with a timeout to start a timer when I open the page, but let the script continue once I've spent long enough on the page.
+The basic concept is to use a `WinWaitActive` followed by a `WinWaitNotActive` with a timeout to start a timer when I open the page, but let the script continue once I've spent long enough on the page.
 <link rel="stylesheet" href="/css/highlight/styles/darcula.css">
 <script src="/css/highlight/highlight.pack.js"></script>
 <script>hljs.initHighlightingOnLoad();</script>